When should I schedule my first office visit?

 Swelling of the hands, feet, face and vulva during pregnancy is common and normal in most circumstances.
 It does not occur in all pregnancies, and will go away soon after delivery.
 We will monitor you to be sure the swelling is not accompanied by high blood pressure, which can be a concern.

-What is Pre-Eclampsia or Toxemia?
+What is Pre-Eclampsia?

-Pre-eclampsia, or toxemia, is high blood pressure and protein in your urine.
+Pre-eclampsia is high blood pressure and protein in your urine.
 It occurs only during pregnancy and most often shows up in the third trimester, although it can occur in the late second trimester.
 This is a serious medical condition that can lead to seizures called eclampsia.
 There is no cure for this disease except for delivery.
 Most patients have no symptoms, but some may experience upper abdominal pain, headaches that are not relieved with Tylenol, visual spots or blurry vision.
 If you experience any of these symptoms, call your doctor immediately.

 Can I exercise during pregnancy?